 How Much Money is Available?

-Financial assistance may be provided to eligible individuals as stipends up to $5,000, to help pay for teacher certification costs, or bonuses of $10,000.
-Stipend and bonus recipients must agree to teach for three (3) years in school locations that meet certain Department of Education criteria.
+Financial assistance may be provided to eligible individuals to help pay for teacher certification costs as bonuses of up to $10,000.
+Bonus recipients must agree to teach for three (3) years in school locations that meet certain Department of Education criteria.
 The maximum amount of assistance is $10,000 per person.

 What are the specific Financial Requirements?